pbberlin/tools/os/fsi/readme.md

 #### httpfs
 This fs can wrap any previous filesystems and makes them serveable by a go http fileserver.

+## Improvements

+- memfs was substantially recoded.

+- All filesystems are initialized with variadic option functions, as Dave Cheney [suggested](http://dave.cheney.net/2014/10/17/functional-options-for-friendly-apis)

+## Todos

+### Locking

+- Can the locking approach of memfs be simplified?

+- Can the locking approach of memfs at least be explained in comments?

+- memfs registerWithParent locking seems neglected.

+- aefs needs a locking consideration for RemoveAll and Rename.
+Behold the asynchroneus nature of aefs directories.

 Common Remarks:
 --------------------